Adapting Large Language Models to Domains via Reading Comprehension: Adapting Large Language Models via Reading Comprehension

 \textbf{Word-to-Text} enhances the model's grasp of domain-specific vocabulary by prompting it to generate sentences incorporating specific words.
 To identify domain-specific words, we use the SentencePiece tool~\citep{SentencePiece} to build a vocabulary from the target domain corpora.
 We then compare this domain vocabulary to the general language model's vocabulary, considering words present in the domain vocabulary but absent from the general vocabulary as domain-specific.
-Additionally, we filter out tokens with fewer than 10 characters, resulting in a set of domain-specific keywords.
+Next, we filter out tokens with fewer than 10 characters, resulting in a set of domain-specific keywords.

 For each sentence in the raw text, we count the number of domain-specific keywords.
 Sentences having more than three domain-specific keywords are selected for making Word-to-Text tasks.
 We take the domain-specific keywords in the sentence as the input, asking the model to generate a sentence with { \texttt{Generate a sentence that includes these \{DOMAIN\} keywords}}.

-We also turn the task around by taking the sentence as input and asking the model to find the keywords about the target domain using { \texttt{What keywords about \{DOMAIN\} can be extracted from this sentence?}}.
+We also turn the task around by taking the sentence as input and asking the model to find the keywords about the target domain, using { \texttt{What keywords about \{DOMAIN\} can be extracted from this sentence?}}.
 Here we point out the target domain by replacing { \texttt{\{DOMAIN\}}} with domain names such as { \texttt{biomedicine}}, { \texttt{finance}}, or { \texttt{law}}.
-Besides, we task the language model with defining concepts using the mining pattern and input-output template in Table~\ref{tab:pattern}.
+Besides, we prompt the model to define concepts using the mining patterns and input-output templates in Table~\ref{tab:pattern}.

 \textbf{Natural Language Inference} concerns how two sentences relate, typically asking, given a first sentence, whether a second sentence is true, false or possibly true.
 We use the regex-based patterns in Table~\ref{tab:pattern} to search for ``premise-hypothesis-relation" triplets within the raw text.
-For example, we categorize the relationship between two sentences as ``Entailment'' if they are are connected by the verbalizer { \texttt{Therefore}}, and as ``Neutral'' if connected by { \texttt{Furthermore}}.
+For example, we categorize the relation between two sentences as ``Entailment'' if they are connected by the verbalizer { \texttt{Therefore}}, and as ``Contradictory'' if connected by { \texttt{However}}.

-Additionally, we enhance diversity by converting classification tasks into generation tasks.
-For example, when the relationship between two sentences is entailment, we employ templates like { \texttt{\{SENT1\} Thus?}} to query for an output of which the groundtruth is the second sentence.
+Additionally, we enhance diversity by reformatting classification tasks into generation tasks.
+For instance, when the relation between two sentences is ``Entailment'', we employ templates like { \texttt{\{SENT1\} Thus?}} to prompt the model to generate an output, where the ground truth is the second sentence.

 \textbf{Commonsense Reasoning} evaluates the ability to perform physical or scientific reasoning while considering common sense.
 We identify cause-and-effect logic within sentences using the regex-based patterns in Table~\ref{tab:pattern}.
 We then formulate the input-output pairs using templates such as { \texttt{What is the reason of \{SENT1\}?} \texttt{\{SENT2\}}}.